y13i/awsprice/README.md

 #### `listProductFamilies`

-list product families of the offer products
+List product families of the offer products.

 ```
 $ awsprice listProductFamilies